MohsenKashefi/experimental_assignment2/README.md

    git clone https://github.com/MohsenKashefi/experimental_assignment2.git
    ```
 2. Install necessary dependencies

-3.
-4. Replace the `marker_publish.cpp` file in the `aruco_ros` package with the modified version provided in this repository.
+3. Replace the `marker_publish.cpp` file in the `aruco_ros` package with the modified version provided in this repository.

-5. install SLAM and ROSPlan
+4. install SLAM and ROSPlan

-6. Follow the installation instructions for the ROSPlan dependencies as outlined in their repository.
+5. Follow the installation instructions for the ROSPlan dependencies as outlined in their repository.(also you can find in the aulaweb)

-7. Launch the system:
+6. Launch the system:
    - Start the robot, Gazebo environment, SLAM, and MoveBase:
      ```bash
      roslaunch assignment2_exprob main.launch